opentok/opentok-android-sdk-samples/Basic-VoIP-Call-Java/README.md

 with calling features.

 # Register for Notification services
-OTFireBaseMessagingService.java can be used as a reference as to create notification services while the app is in background mode.
+OTFireBaseMessagingService.java can be used as a reference to create notification services while the app is in background mode.

 ## Further Reading